allenamusin/metadata-verifier/README.md

 Metadata Verifier is a web application that determines airspace compliance for drone flights based on uploaded photo metadata.
 The app allows a user to upload photos with HTML5 drag and drop and determines the airspace classification by reading geographic coordinates and timing data from the extracted metadata.

-## Technologies used - User Interface
+## Technologies used for the user interface

 The user interface for the app was developed with Javascript and React.
 The `static` folder contains all Javascript and CSS for the app.

-## Technologies used - Backend Services
+## Technologies used for backend services

 The backend services were developed with Python, Django and PostgreSQL.
 The core functionality that powers the backend services is in the Django app `pages`.